RaulCas/OrthoTE-pipeline/README.md

 -  IGVfiles ---> In this folder you can find several files ready to display in IGV using the target species genome

+-  parse_output_P2A.sh can be used to further classify the output (open the script and change the paths if neccesary)